Debbie Inkpen (MBACP)

 I have Professional Civil Liability insurance

-I have regular and updated safeguarding training to inform my work with children and young people.
+I maintain updated safeguarding training to inform my work with children and young people.

 - Diploma in Integrative Therapeutic Counselling (CPCAB)